Drug Research Doctoral Programme - Admission Criteria and Instructions for Applicants

 The plan should consist of: abstract, background, aims and hypotheses, significance, how will the plan be carried out in practice, research environment, timetable and funding plan.

-By attaching the research plan to the application form the applicant gives permission for checking the research plan with Turnitin OriginalityCheck (system for electrical plagiarism detection) in accordance with the University of Turku quality assurance system.
+The research plan attached to the application may be checked with the Turnitin OriginalityCheck plagiarism detection software in accordance with the University of Turku quality assurance system.

 Use this Supervision plan at Faculty of Science and